marcpfuller/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 There are a few ways to configure snapped services.
 In simple cases, it should be sufficient to modify the default config files before starting the services for the first time and use config overrides to change supported settings afterwards.
 Please refer below to learn about the different configuration methods.

 #### Config files
 The default configuration files are typically placed at `/var/snap/<snap>/current/config`.
-Upon a successful startup of an EdgeX service, the server configuration file (typically named `configuration.toml`) is uploaded to the [Registry](../../microservices/configuration/ConfigurationAndRegistry/#registry-provider) by default.
+Upon a successful startup of an EdgeX service, the server configuration file (typically named `configuration.yaml`) is uploaded to the [Registry](../../microservices/configuration/ConfigurationAndRegistry/#registry-provider) by default.
 After that, the local server configuration file will no longer be read and any modifications will not be applied.
 At this point, the configurations can be only changed via the Registry or by setting environment variables.
 Refer to [config registry](#config-registry) or [config overrides](#config-overrides) for details.

 For device services, the Device and Device Profile files are submitted to [Core Metadata](../../microservices/core/metadata/Ch-Metadata) upon initial startup.
 Refer to the documentation of [Device Services](../../microservices/device/Ch-DeviceServices/) for details.